W. Blackwell

-W. Blackwell (full name and dates of birth and death unknown) was an English cricketer.
+W. Blackwell was an English cricketer.
 Blackwell's batting style is assumed to be left-handed.

 Blackwell made a single first-class appearance for the Left-Handed team in the Left-Handed v Right-Handed fixture of 1835 at Lord's Cricket Ground.
 In a match which the Right-Handed won by an innings and 87 runs, Blackwell was twice dismissed for a duck, firstly by Sam Redgate and secondly by James Cobbett.